codsen/codsen/packages/json-sort-cli/readme.md

 # json-sort-cli

-> Command line app to deep sort JSON files.
-Accepts globs, both async and sync methods available.
+> Command line app to deep sort JSON files, also dot-files as long as they are valid JSON

 [![Minimum Node version required][node-img]][node-url] [![Build Status][travis-img]][travis-url]